Dagen H: The switch

 On Dagen H, Sunday, 3 September 1967, all non-essential traffic was banned from the roads from 01:00 to 06:00.
-Any vehicles on the roads during that time had to follow special rules.
-All vehicles had to come to a complete stop at 04:50, then carefully change to the right-hand side of the road and stop again (to give others time to switch sides of the road and avoid a head-on collision) before being allowed to proceed at 05:00.
+Any vehicles on the roads during that time had to come to a complete stop at 04:50, then carefully change to the right-hand side of the road and stop again (to give others time to switch sides of the road and avoid a head-on collision) before being allowed to proceed at 05:00.
 In Stockholm and Malmö, however, the ban was longer – from 10:00 on Saturday until 15:00 on Sunday – to allow work crews to reconfigure intersections.
 Certain other towns also saw an extended ban, from 15:00 on Saturday until 15:00 on Sunday.

 One-way streets presented unique problems.
 Bus stops had to be constructed on the other side of the street.
 Intersections had to be reshaped to allow traffic to merge.